 Well, the good news is that you can avoid teacher burnout.
 By being proactive, and focusing on the things you can control, you can totally avoid teacher burnout.
-Here are 10 strategies that you can use to avoid teacher burnout:

 - Plan a vacation – you don’t need to take it yet, but start planning

 - Change the classroom routine – a change is as good as a holiday, right?

 - Be prepared for your lessons – careful planning, organization, and preparation

 - Be purposeful with your time – avoid procrastinating when you should be planning!

 - Set some goals for yourself – what are your goals for the day/week/month, what steps can you take now to achieve these goals?

 - Be positive – for every negative comment you make, add three positive comments